 Reasons Why Issuer Declines Happen

-• Soft declines – Soft declines occur when a card insurer places a temporary hold on the credit card transaction.
+• SOFT DECLINES – Soft declines occur when a card insurer places a temporary hold on the credit card transaction.
 This often happens if the customer’s account doesn’t have sufficient funds or due to network connectivity issues from your end or the card issuer’s end.
-A soft decline is often resolved by retrying the transaction.
+A soft decline is often resolved by retrying the merchant declined transaction

 There are many reasons why credit card declines happen, and knowing how to stop them can help save your customer’s face and also help you as a business avoid financial losses.